Keep your website running smooth with regular web maintenance

 Do websites need maintenance?

-True, a website doesn’t have mechanical parts like a car, but that doesn’t mean its structure is immune to degradation either.
+It’s true, that a website doesn’t have mechanical parts like a car, but that doesn’t mean its structure is immune to degradation either. but there are still constant changes in technology and some website maintenance tips that can keep it running smoothly.

 While the physical parts rarely break down (servers or cables can go down) the structure can become obsolete.
 Think of it like apps on your smartphone; occasionally, you have to update the apps.
 Some of them need updating every few weeks, whether it’s addressing a bug or some vulnerability or adding new sections.